 Tables should appear in the text close to where they are first mentioned, and they should be positioned either at the top or at the bottom of the page.
 Leave two blank lines between a table and the text.
-If a table is more than 7 inches wide, position it lengthwise and centered on the page (landscape orientation) by itself.
-Tables may not exceed the 9 1⁄2-inch width.
-For an oversized table, either use a smaller type size to fit, or type it separately, reduce it photographically to the appropriate size, and affix it neatly to the page.
+If a table is more than 4-1/4 inches wide, position it lengthwise and centered on the page (landscape orientation) by itself.
+Tables may not exceed the 7-1/4 inches width; either use a smaller type size to fit, or type it separately, reduce it photographically to the appropriate size, and affix it neatly to the page.
 It may be easiest to format tables separately and affix them to the page.